Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models: Preliminaries: Parameter-Efficient Tuning

 \subsection{Discusion}

-It can be drawn that previous methods in this field achieve parameter-efficient by tuning MHA and/or FFN of PLMs.
-However, as an important part of Transformer-based PLMs, the power of LayerNorm for parameter-efficient tuning is ignored.
-Can a new tuning method be applied in LayerNorm of PLMs by tuning few parameters?
-Since there are inherently scale and shift operations in each Normalization layer, we find that only unfreezing parameters of it while keeping other parameters of PLM frozen can work well, which we name it LN-tuning.
+By tuning MHA and/or FFN of PLMs, earlier techniques in this field were able to produce parameter-efficient results.
+However, as a key component of Transformer-based PLMs, the potential of LayerNorm for parameter-efficient tuning is ignored.
+Is it possible to apply a new tuning technique to PLMs' LayerNorm by tuning a few parameters?
+Only unfreezing its own parameters while keeping other PLM parameters frozen can function properly since each LayerNorm module has inherent scale and shift operations.
+This is what we refer to as LN-tuning.